microsoft/MixedReality-GraphicsTools-Unity/README.md

 # Getting started with Graphics Tools

-Graphics Tools is desiged to be imported as a [Unity package](https://docs.unity3d.com/Manual/Packages.html).
+Graphics Tools is designed to be imported as a [Unity package](https://docs.unity3d.com/Manual/Packages.html).

+> **_NOTE:_** Graphics Tools requires Unity 2020.x and above.

 To import Graphics Tools into your Unity project follow the below steps:

 1. Open your Unity project and select `Window > Package Manager` from the file menu bar
 2. Click the `'+'` icon within the Package Manager and select `"Add package from git URL..."`